Jun 1, 2025

 🎓Social proof through client testimonials and case studies

-The reality is that client acquisition and marketing are not mutually exclusive—they're complementary strategies that work best in tandem.
+The reality is that client acquisition and marketing are not mutually exclusive.
+They're complementary strategies that work best together.
 When you reach out to a potential client through cold outreach, they're likely to look up your company online.
 What they find there can make or break your chances of success.
 A strong marketing presence lends credibility to your outbound efforts, while active client acquisition can help validate and refine your marketing messages.

 2. Simultaneously build your marketing foundation